Keto and Paleo Friendly

 - In the Paleo diet, dairy products are not recommended.
 But cow ghee is an exception because it has milk proteins completely removed.

 - The simple reasons, according to Paleo expert dieticians, is lactose and casein-free content of ghee.

-- In paleo diet, it is believed that our immune systems mostly target foreign proteins, and it cannot find any milk-protein target in ghee.
+- In Paleo diet, it is believed that our immune systems mostly target foreign proteins, and it cannot find any milk-protein target in ghee.

 Why is ghee a Healthy Solution for paleo diet?

 - Ghee is produced when butter is clarified, and all lactose and casein are removed.
 The final product offers a rich buttery flavour, several vitamins, and a highly stable, cooking-friendly saturated fat.
-Though tiny amounts of lactose or casein can remain, they exist at a level low enough to not cause concern for a Paleo dieter (sensitive or otherwise).
+Though tiny amounts of lactose or casein may remain, they exist at a level low enough to not cause concern for a Paleo dieter (sensitive or otherwise).

 Why is Milkio ghee both Keto and Paleo friendly?